yeslogic/prince-docs/docs/tables.md

 #### Cells that span columns

-Prince table cells that span multiple columns using the `` CSS property, which takes an integer value and is set to 1 by default.
+Prince table cells that span multiple columns using the `table-column-span` CSS property, which takes an integer value and is set to 1 by default.

 CSS